Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Pulsar PG4000iSR is an affordable remote start inverter generator that delivers more power compared to other generators in its class.
 With its capability of producing 4000W of surge power and up to 3500W of continuous power, the generator works well with home appliances when you’re facing an outage.

-Also, the generator runs for 15 hours at 50% load with 3.4 gallons of fuel.
+Also, the generator runs for 15 hours at 50% load with 3.4-gallon fuel.
 Its remote start allows you to control the generator from up to 100ft away.
 You can switch it on and off while you are indoors.
+It comes ready for your recreational vehicle, thanks to its 30A RV

-Unlike other generators, the Pulsar Portable Inverter generator is reasonably quiet, delivering 63dB.
+Unlike other generators, the generators with remote start are reasonably quiet, delivering 63dB.
 That is below the maximum allowed by most campgrounds.
-Enjoy a selection of outlets, with the main being a 120V 30 amp RV output.
+Enjoy a selection of outlets, with the main being a 120V 30 amp RV output that gives enough power to run other low-power appliances in your recreational vehicles.

 - 3500 Running Wattage